ohscar/rmalloc/doc/paper/allocator-types.rst

 Garbage Collector
 ==================
-A garbage collector is an allocator that automatically provides memory for data as-needed.
+A garbage collector is an allocator that automatically provides memory for data as needed.
 There is no need to explicitly ask for memory from the allocator, nor to free it when done.
 Instead, the garbage collector periodically checks for which objects are still in use by the application (*alive*).
 An object is is anything that uses heap memory: a number, a string, a collection, a class instance, and so on.
 There are several techniques for finding alive objects and categorizing objects depending on their lifetime in order to more efficiently find alive objects at next pass.
 This is described in detail by Jones & Lins (1987).

-At any point in time, a garbage collector can move around the object if necessary, therefore any object access is done indirectly via a translation.
+At any point in time, a garbage collector can move the object around if necessary, therefore any object access is done indirectly via a translation.
 User code does not keep a pointer to the block of memory that the object is located in, but instead this is done with support in the programming language runtime.